 It’s important for me to have some global accessibility, so I also include my Skype handle.

 I also provide our street address and note what avenues we’re between, and I even include a link to a map that shows our location as well.

 Invariably, when people are in a cab going to visit someone, they’ll be trying to look up directions on their iphone.
 Because I include detailed information in my signature, my visitors need only look at the last email I sent them.

-Another thing you should make sure to do is include your full email in your signature.
+Another email signature etiquette guideline to follow is to include your full email in your signature.
 You can’t rely on various email clients to include header information in replies and forwards.

 Remember, you don’t know how your email is going to look to the person that’s receiving it, so I recommend keeping it simple with plain text.
 Avoid special colors, fonts, HTML and–even though I know my creative director has ignored me on this–I am not in favor of adding any graphics or logo images.

 Some people like to have a shorter signature for their replies, but I use my full one.
 I don’t know where that email is going to end up and who’s going to see it in the end, so I want my full details along for the ride.